awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-iotevents-detectormodel-assetpropertyvalue.md

 A structure that contains value information\.
 For more information, see [AssetPropertyValue](https://docs.aws.amazon.com/iot-sitewise/latest/APIReference/API_AssetPropertyValue.html) in the *AWS IoT SiteWise API Reference*\.

-For parameters that are string data type, you can specify the following options:
+You must use expressions for all parameters in `AssetPropertyValue`\.
+The expressions accept literals, operators, functions, references, and substitution templates\.

+**Examples**
-+ Use a string\.
-For example, the `quality` value can be `'GOOD'`\.
++ For literal values, the expressions must contain single quotes\.
+For example, the value for the `quality` parameter can be `'GOOD'`\.
-+ Use an expression\.
-For example, the `quality` value can be `$input.TemperatureInput.sensorData.quality` \.
++ For references, you must specify either variables or input values\.
+For example, the value for the `quality` parameter can be `$input.TemperatureInput.sensorData.quality`\.

-  For more information, see [Expressions](https://docs.aws.amazon.com/iotevents/latest/developerguide/iotevents-expressions.html) in the *AWS IoT Events Developer Guide*\.
+For more information, see [Syntax](https://docs.aws.amazon.com/iotevents/latest/developerguide/expression-syntax.html) in the *AWS IoT Events Developer Guide*\.

 ## Syntax<a name="aws-properties-iotevents-detectormodel-assetpropertyvalue-syntax"></a>